7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Spring flowers at Josephine Pavilion at Parc de l'Orangerie in Strasbourg, France

 Parc de l’Orangerie ranks as the oldest park in Strasbourg.
-Located in the European Quarter, the area occupies 64 acres of land.
-At the park visitors will find several tree-lined paths, pretty gardens, a couple of restaurants, a small zoo, a pond and a bowling alley.
+Located in the European Quarter, the area occupies 64 acres.
+Here visitors will find several tree-lined paths, pretty gardens, a couple of restaurants, a small zoo, a pond and even a bowling alley!

 Frog in pond at University Botanical Garden in Strasbourg, France

 The Strasbourg Botanical Garden, which is part of the university, dates to 1884.
 In addition to the 6,000 species of plants, there is also a planetarium.
-During our spring visit, however, the main draw was the mating frogs in the ponds (which could be heard all the way from outside the park entrance!).
+During our spring visit, the main draw was the mating frogs in the ponds.
+They could be clearly heard from outside the entrance!

 Strasbourg Squares

-The city is dotted with picturesque squares – and seeing them is one of the best Strasbourg things to do.
-When strolling to Strasbourg sights, we recommend routing your way through these pretty squares.
+The city is dotted with picturesque squares – and seeing them is one of the best Strasbourg things to do!

 Place du Chateau

 As mentioned before, Place du Chateau is the spacious square between the Strasbourg Cathedral and Palais Rohan.
-It’s the best place to see the true size of the cathedral.
+It’s a great place to appreciate the true size of the cathedral.

 Place Kleber